Enhanced Local Binary Patterns for Automatic Face Recognition: Introduction

 The proposed method is evaluated on two standard corpora, UFI~\cite{LencUfi2015} and FERET~\cite{Phillips98} face datasets.
-These corpora have been chosen to show the results in two particular cases: face recognition in real conditions and one training sample issue.
-The results of this work will be used by Czech News Agency (\v{C}TK)\footnote{http://www.ctk.eu/} to automatically annotate people in photos during insertion into the photo-database.
+UFI dataset is chosen to show the results in real conditions where the images are noisy, vary in the pose and are illuminated differently.
+FERET corpus is used in order to show the results of one training sample issue.
+In this case, we have only one image for training.
+Therefore it is not possible to improve the results by training step as presented for instance in~\cite{lei2014learning} and we focus thus rather on the descriptor itself.

-The rest of the paper is organized as follows.
-Section~\ref{sec:relwork} describes the most important methods based on LBP.
-Section~\ref{sec:met} details the proposed approach.
-Section~\ref{sec:exp} first describes the corpora used for evaluation and then presents the results of experiments realized on this data.
-The last section discusses the results and proposes some future research directions.
+\section{{Related Work}}

-\section{\uppercase{Related Work}}
+Methods based on local binary patterns generally use LBP histograms computed in rectangular regions~\cite{Ahonen04}.
+The concatenated histograms create face representation vectors which are then compared using a distance metric.
+Uniform local binary patterns are an interesting LBP extension~\cite{ojala1996comparative} which reduces the histogram size to 59.
+Ojala et al.~\cite{ojala2002multiresolution} further use a~circular neighbourhood created by a~number of points $P$ placed on a circle with a diameter $R$.
+This LBP variant is denoted as LBP$_{P,R}$.

--3pt Methods based on local binary patterns generally use LBP histograms computed in rectangular regions~\cite{Ahonen04}.
-The concatenated histogram values create face representation vectors which are then compared using several distance metrics as for instance histogram intersection or Chi square distance~\cite{zhang2003evaluation}.
-An interesting LBP extension which is proposed by Ojala in~\cite{ojala1996comparative} are uniform local binary patterns.
-This approach reduces the histogram size to 59 by grouping the rarely occurring cases into one value.
-Li et al. propose dynamic threshold local binary pattern (DTLBP)~\cite{li2012face}.
+Li et al.~\cite{li2012face} propose dynamic threshold local binary pattern (DTLBP).
 They use the mean value of the neighbouring pixels and also the maximum contrast between the neighbouring points to compute the feature vector.
 Another LBP extension are local ternary patterns (LTP)~\cite{tan2010enhanced} which uses three states to capture the differences between the central pixel and the neighbouring ones.
-The authors claim that both DTLBP and LTP are less sensitive to the noise than the original LBP method.

 Local derivative patterns (LDP) are proposed in~\cite{zhang2010local}.
 The difference from the original LBP is that it uses the features of higher order.
-It thus can represent more information than the original approach.
-Davarzani et al. propose in~\cite{davarzani2014robust} a~weighted and adaptive LBP-based texture descriptor.
+Davarzani et al.~\cite{davarzani2014robust} propose a~weighted and adaptive LBP-based texture descriptor.
 This approach successfully handles some issues of the previously proposed LBP-based approaches such as invariance to scaling, rotation, viewpoint variations and non-rigid deformations.